7.2. Mapping Items

 >>> assert type(result_b) is list, \

-'Variable `result_b` has invalid type, should be list'
+'Variable `result_b` has an invalid type; expected: `list`.'

->>> assert all(type(x) is str for x in result_b), \
+>>> assert all(type(x) in (str,int) for x in result_b), \

-'All elements in `result_b` should be str'
+'All elements in `result_b` should be str or int'

 >>> assert type(result_c) is list, \

-'Variable `result_c` has invalid type, should be list'
+'Variable `result_c` has an invalid type; expected: `list`.'

 >>> assert all(type(x) is tuple for x in result_c), \